mnelson711/Landborn/README.md

 - **Bar Plot**: Generate vertical or horizontal bar plots.
 - **Scatter Plot**: Create scatter plots with customizable colors, markers, and size.
 - **Line Plot**: Plot lines with options for color, size, style, and markers.
+- **Joint Plot**: Plot a scatter and line plot all in one!

+## Note

+This is a school project and not meant for industry use.

 ## Installation